ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 Here is a basic walk-through on figuring out where things went wrong.

-We will examine the logs from the services configured for the default setup running against the Paseo testnet.
+We will examine the logs from the services configured for the default setup running against the Paseo Testnet.
 We will look at the flow of a post as it starts from the front end, gets published on-chain, and is displayed in a feed on the front end.

 Some of these troubleshooting steps assume that the social-app-template is running your front end.
 If you have implemented your own front end, the Gateway service message flow will be similar.